 In July 2021, the parties jointly moved to hold the case in abeyance for six months, which was granted.
-As a result, the case is stayed until January 14, 2022.
+Subsequently, the court extended the abeyance and administratively closed the case pending issuance of a new final rule regarding the definition of WOTUS.
+The parties must submit a joint status report and proposal for further proceedings within 14 days of the new final rule.